 Pathways is a free course for adult learners that focuses on Apple’s Swift programming language and employability skills.
 During the course, learners build confidence with coding, develop digital and essential skills, and attain post-secondary credentials.
 Upon course completion, Ed Farm illuminates additional post-secondary pathways learners can follow to continue their journey towards software development, information technology, and entrepreneurship.

-Thank you to all the interested participants in Cohort 2 of Pathways 2020.
+Thank you to all the interested participants in Cohort 3 of Pathways 2021.
 The current Cohort is Closed!
-The next 11-week Pathways course will be offered in Spring 2021.
+The next 11-week Pathways course will be offered in Fall 2021.
 We will share information about potential Pathways opportunities as they arise via the website.

 Thank you for your curiosity and interest in Pathways.
 We look forward to Cultivating Change with you.

 Build confidence with coding by exploring Apple’s Swift programming language